This virus seems like it's no longer a problem. It's still a threat

 Many point to vaccines as the epitome of how the response has gone wrong.

-The challenges started early on: When WHO declared the public health emergency it still had not green lit the mpox vaccine.
+The challenges started early on: When the WHO declared the public health emergency, it still had not green-lit the mpox vaccine.

 The U.S. vaccine donation is an example of a pledge that failed to fully materialize.
-Former President Biden promised to send 1 million doses to Africa in September 2024.
+Then-President Joe Biden promised to send 1 million doses to Africa in September 2024.
 However, as of July 2025, only about 90,000 had made it to the continent.
-Of the remaining doses about half are now too close to their expiration date to ship, according to Yap Boum, the deputy head of Africa CDC's mpox response.
+Of the remaining doses, about half are now too close to their expiration date to ship, according to Yap Boum, the deputy head of Africa CDC's mpox response.

 "They can no longer be sent to the continent, which is a huge loss, because that one dose of vaccine is $100," Boum says.